qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Self-handicapping

-People want to have a self-image of high capability.
-But a failure can debunk their self-image.
-Self-handicapping is one way of protecting the self-image.
+People want to show an image of high capability (to both others and self).
+But a failure can debunk the high-capability-image.
+Self-handicapping is one way of protecting the image.
 It's an extension of **protective pessimism**.

 |                 | Try hard                           | Self-handicap                           |
 | --------------- | ---------------------------------- | --------------------------------------- |